- Melinda Steffy

 In the midst of the chaos, a group of extracurricular providers and funders began meeting to look for solutions that would ensure the wellbeing of the sector — and of the tens of thousands of youth served.

 The Greater Philadelphia Extracurricular Collaborative (GPEC) formed in the spring of 2020.
-Concentric Strategy was brought on board in June 2020 to guide the early coalition-building and help the leadership team establish strategic direction.
+Concentric Strategy was brought on board in June 2020 to facilitate the early coalition-building and help the leadership team establish a business model and strategic direction.

 From June through October 2022, Melinda Steffy facilitated weekly meetings of the leadership team, biweekly meetings of the full Advisory Council (approx 35 members), biweekly creative problem-solving sessions between providers and the City of Philadelphia's Office of Children & Families, and regular working group sessions.
 All sessions were virtual, using a variety of online tools to encourage participation and productive conversation.